 When I first moved to Denmark, I was shocked by the tiny apartments, and wondered how people managed to live in such small spaces.
 Fortunately, I’d found a 108 square meter property with awesome space, which had been renovated to a high standard, so I didn’t have to find out.
+But I quickly learned the small space living in Europe is the norm.

 Ever since Robert and I got together, we’ve been stuck in transition.
 First, we’d traveled back and forth, an hour each way, splitting our time between both of our places.
 Then, I sold my apartment by the skin of my teeth and moved to Aarhus.
 But we just sort of haphazardly merged belongings and never established a proper home together because our medium term plan was to move to England, and we totally gave that a try and failed.
 Then we’d searched, and searched, and searched, and searched some more for our dream property, and came up empty handed.
 You have no idea the number of places we’ve been to see that never even hit the blog because I didn’t want to bore you with our never-ending house hunting woes.
 It was killing us!